linuxlawson/bashin/README.md

 bashin -
 Password prompt to enter terminal - (just for looks, doesn't actually prevent anything).

-to be placed in .bashrc file
+place code in .bashrc file

 Current password = pencil (change to whatever).
 Username/greeting can be commented out if not needed/wanted.